toberge/graphics-project/report.md

 <!-- ### Bloom -->

 Glow was added to some of the shaders by finding the number of steps taken to reach the back of the scene and mixing in a color based on a multiple of this step count [@hvidtfeldts_lighting; @cp_raymarching].
 This created a ringing effect outside the intense glow that I personally liked the look of.
-However, adding this effect to a scene with a periodic and somewhat inaccurate SDF showed a weakness of this technique, where the glow would be strong in parts of the scene that are empty, see +@fig:screens_zoomed.
+However, adding this effect to a scene with a periodic and somewhat inaccurate SDF showed a weakness of this technique, where the glow would be strong in parts of the scene that were empty, see +@fig:screens_zoomed.

 <!-- pic of gyroid shader maybe -->